The Best Rabbit Safe Houseplants

 Part of the Prayer Plant family, the Jungle Velvet Calathea will really bring something special to your home!
 They have long elegant two-tone dark green leaves with gorgeous purple undersides.
 The Jungle Velvet Calathea gets its name from the soft and velvety texture of their leaves which is something very unique to this variety.

 Native to Costa Rica, it can be a little tricky to replicate the native environment in your home but warm temperatures and a boost to the humidity will go a long way!
-And if you needed more reasons to love this plant, they are air-purifying and completely safe for bunnies too so are great to have around the home.
+And if you needed more reasons to love this plant, they are air-purifying and completely safe for bunnies and rabbits too so are great to have around the home.

 Find out more in our Calathea Jungle Velvet care guide.